nangirvan/daily-activity-tracker/README.md

 ## Daily Activity Tracker

 Features :
-- Dashboard
-  - Show total time spent today
+- Show target time today (used time and remaining time)
-  - Show list of activities grouped by category
+- Add activity name
+- Add progress of each activity
 - Show today progress of each activity
-- CRUD category
-- CRUD activity
-- Show details of each category
+- Update progress of each activity